5 Ways to Achieve a Paperless HR Department

 Here are a few key steps to automate your recordkeeping system:

 - Audit your needs for automation so you’ll know which repetitive processes can be best managed by a paperless HR software system.
-For example, onboarding typically involves lots of paperwork and formalities.
-Managing onboarding through a paperless HR system can make sure nothing falls by the wayside.
+For example, managing onboarding can make sure nothing falls by the wayside.

 - Create a list of the categories your paperwork typically falls into (like compliance, benefits, payroll, and performance management), so you’ll know if a system covers all your bases.